filecoin-project/filecoin-docs/docs/reference/README.md

 ### Databases using IPFS and Filecoin

+- [Tableland](https://tableland.xyz/) - (new) create familiar SQL tables to read and write dynamic NFT metadata or application data for dapps, from Textile
 - [OrbitDB](https://orbitdb.org/) - decentralized multi-party database on IPFS with multi-party syncing with topic pubsub and CRDTs.
 Filecoin integration using Powergate available at [orbit-db-powergate-io](https://github.com/filecoin-shipyard/orbit-db-powergate-io).
-- [ThreadsDB](https://docs.textile.io/threads/) - decentralized multi-party database for user-siloed data on IPFS with Filecoin integration coming soon.
+- [ThreadsDB](https://docs.textile.io/threads/) - decentralized multi-party database for user-siloed data on IPFS, from Textile

 ### Other developer tools